Mi-Jeong

 [0098] FIG. 4b is a simplified depiction of the pressure

-pulse/shock wave generator (shock wave head) having as a focusing
+pulse/shock wave generator (shock wave head) having as a

-element an paraboloid (y<2> =2px).
-Thus, the characteristics
+focusing element an paraboloid (y<2> =2px).
+Thus, the

-of the wave fronts generated behind the exit window (33, 34, 35,
+characteristics of the wave fronts generated behind the exit

-and 36) are disturbed plane ("parallel"), the disturbance
+window (33, 34, 35, and 36) are disturbed plane ("parallel"),

-phenomena might contribute to the disturbance.
+effects.
+However, other phenomena might contribute to the

 [0099] FIG. 4c is a simplified depiction of the pressure